 After moving to Nashville, Ellison began to research her hidden passions: forensics and crime, and was compelled to begin writing down her stories.
 To research her books, she has worked with the Metro Nashville Police Department and the FBI, as well as performing autopsies and studying survivalists.

 Ellison has also teamed up with #1 New York Times Bestselling author Catherine Coulter to co-write a new FBI series.
 The first book, THE FINAL CUT, released in September of 2013 and hit every major bestseller list.
+THE LOST KEY is the current book in the series.

 Ellison is an active member of several professional writing organizations, including International Thriller Writers, Mystery Writers of America and Romance Writers of America.
 She also has an active following on Twitter under the name @Thrillerchick and has a robust Facebook community.